nilsvu/Evergreen/README.md

 > This is especially useful during development to lower the log level of the part of your software you are currently working on.

-Every logger has a `key` as well to identify the source of any given event.
+Every logger has a `key` to identify the source of any given event.
 In its hierarchy, the key expands to a dot-separated *key path*, such as "Parent.Child".

-You can build your own hierarchy, of course, but $MODULE_NAME provides a convenient way for you to utilize this powerful feature:
+You can manually build your own hierarchy, of course, but $MODULE_NAME provides a convenient way for you to utilize this powerful feature:

 - The *default logger* is the root of the logger hierarchy and can be retrieved using the `Logger.defaultLogger()` class method.
 Use it to set a default log level.
 The global variable `$MODULE_NAME.logLevel` also refers to the default logger.
 - Whenever you want to log an event, use the `Logger.loggerForKeyPath:` class method to retrieve an appropriate logger.
 Provide a key path that describes the part of your software the event is relevant for, such as "MyModule.MyType".
 This method will always return the same logger for a given key path and establish the logger hierarchy, if it does not yet exist.